locks-az/cse15l-lab-reports/LabReport2.md

 Error:
 The error was that inside the append() method, there was a while loop traveling to the last node.
 The issue was that the line adding the node was inside the while loop.
 This means that the loop will run infinitely since each time the link list is adding/overwriting a node and then checking is there is a next node.
 There will always be a next node and the condition will always be true, thus running infinitely.

+When testing the code with any input, the loop runs infinitely and does not return a new linked list.

 Fix: